The Chat Pile, now a 3-acre parking lot that looks north at the new Valles Mines Post Office

 and also reopening its zinc operation in 2010 would be solved by a

 lots of shopping to do for new stuff.
 If the goverment wanted to stimulate the economy of the

-Lead Belt and SE Missouri, maybe they could start at Valles Mines.
-With zinc reaching a dollar/lb. recently
+Lead Belt and SE Missouri, they could have started at Valles Mines when zinc reached a dollar/lb.